fa7i3/Danceability-for-Spotify-Songs/README.md

 ### Reasons for Selected Topic

 - **Mutual Interest** - Music is a popular topic and a common interest amongst the team.
 Although we like different genres we all listen to music on a daily basis and has become an important factor in our lives
-- **Growing Industry** - The music industry is continuously growing and nhas become more accessible than ever with multiple streaming options.
+- **Growing Industry** - The music industry is continuously growing and has become more accessible than ever with multiple streaming options.
 Spotify recorded 188 million Spotify premium subscribers in the second quarter of 2022 and has 60,000 songs being uploaded every day
 - **Interested in Learning** - How the danceability of songs have changed over time and if a machine learning can predict the danceability of a song based on different factors

 ### Description of Dataset Source